 Truck Driving Jobs by Driver Type and Trailer/Equipment Type

-When it comes to the trucking industry, there is no such thing as “a driver is a driver is a driver.”
+When it comes to the trucking industry, there is no such thing as “a driver fits all.”
 Truck drivers come in several varieties, or “types,” based on their working arrangements.
 Driver Types refer to employment situations of the driver, and each Driver Type comes with its own training requirements, personal commitments and responsibilities, lifestyle, long term career opportunities and working environment.
-The most common Truck Driver Types include Company Drivers, Owner Operators, Lease-Purchase and Team Drivers.
+The most common Truck Driver Types include Company Drivers, Owner Operators (or Independent Contractors), Lease-Purchase and Team Drivers.

 Company Drivers are drivers that are employed by specific companies that maintain its own fleet of trucks.
 Company Drivers are can be separated and discussed into 2 categories: (1) drivers working for trucking carriers that exist for the sole purpose of transporting freight of others (Carrier Drivers), or (2) drivers working for companies that carry its own freight to support its own company’s product or service.